Welcome, Guest. Please login or register.

 « Reply #7 on: August 03, 2010, 11:33:46 pm »

 You can register your name yourself online.
-There's a fee to register it and a fee to run a search before registering it if you want to (which is recommended to do).
+There's a fee to register it and a fee to run a replacement before registering it if you want to (which is recommended to do).
 I've heard of people doing it themselves online but I'm lazy and paid my corporate lawyer to do it (and it was big bucks).
 Cry

 If you are not incorporated, then you are doing business personally that should be reported on your personal income tax return.
 You can have a name registered to that business.
 It would be a sole proprietorship which is "operating as" <NAME>.